BroadbandForum/usp-test/01-messages-and-path-names.md

      }
     ```

 2. Allow the EUT to send a DeleteResp.

-3. Send a Get message to the EUT with a requested path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains two deleted_obj_results elements,
+2. The DeleteResp contains two `deleted_obj_results` elements,
-one with an oper_success element, containing an affected_path element
+    one with an `oper_success` element, containing an `affected_path` element
-with the value Device.LocalAgent.Subscription.&lt;instance
+    with the value 'Device.LocalAgent.Subscription.<instance
-identifier&gt;.', and the other with an oper_failure element containing
+    identifier>.', and the other with an `oper_failure` element containing
-an err_code of '7026', 'InvalidPath'.
+    an `err_code` of '7026', 'InvalidPath'.

 3. The GetResp does not contain the Subscription instance deleted in step 1.

 ## 1.32 Delete message with allow partial true, multiple objects, object doesn't exist

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Delete message when the allow_partial element is set to true, and one
+Delete message when the `allow_partial` element is set to true, and one
 of multiple objects does not exist in the Agent's instantiated data
 model.